-A growing number of women are choosing to use a nurse midwife, because it provides them with more options for their birth plan and gives them more control over their birthing experience, such as where the baby is delivered and what type of drug interventions their comfortable using.
-Also, using a nurse midwife affords a better chance of having a natural birth.
-In fact, studies have found that babies delivered with the support of a midwife often have higher birth weights and a lower risk of preterm birth, and a lower risk for cesarean delivery.
+A growing number of women are choosing to use a nurse midwife, because it provides them with more options for their birth plan and gives them more control over their birthing experience, and what type of drug interventions their comfortable using.
+Also, using a nurse midwife affords a better chance of having a natural vaginal birth.
+In fact, studies have found that babies delivered with the support of a midwife often have higher birth weights, a lower risk of preterm birth, and a lower risk for cesarean delivery.

 During labor, your nurse midwife is by your side, guiding you through delivery and providing options for pain management that can reduce your need for intervention drugs or even cesarean birth.
 If medical intervention is needed at any time during your pregnancy or labor, your nurse-midwife will provide a medical team for your special care.

 Once your baby is born, your nurse-midwife will still be there to support you, offering breastfeeding guidance and monitoring your well-being into the postpartum period.

 Nurse Midwives in Wooster, Ohio